carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - The slope of the activation function in a specific node
 - **A multiplying factor of the correction to be applied to the connection weights**

-## What are the hyperparameters of a Neural Network?
-(Possibly non exhaustive)
+## What are the hyperparameters of a neural network? (possibly non exhaustive)

 - Hidden layers structure, Output layer structure, Activation function, Number of epochs
 - Network structure, Learning rate, Backpropagation algorithm, Number of epochs
 - Input layers structure, Learning rate, Activation function, Number of epochs
 - **Hidden layers structure, Learning rate, Activation function, Number of epochs**

-## Which of the following preprocessing activities is useful to build a Naive Bayes classifier if the independence hypothesis is violated:
+## Which of the following preprocessing activities is useful to build a naive bayes classifier if the independence hypothesis is violated:

 - Discretisation
 - Normalisation